lsolesen/minimal-mistakes/docs/_docs/18-switch-from-jekyll.md

 @import "../../_sass/minimal-mistakes"; // main partials
 ```

-13. Go through the `.eleventy.js`-file.
+13. Go through the `eleventy.config.mjs`-file.
 In the bottom change `input`, `includes`, `layouts` to the proper directories compared to your setup.
 14. Make sure to copy the `assets/js` directory.
-15. If you use `where` to filter stuff and it needs to find stuff in an array, you need to switch to `where2`, that will handle both strings and arrays.
-Here you do not need to prepend `data.`, as that is implied.

 There might be more things you need to do.
-Follow the prompt.
+Follow error messages in the the prompt after doing `npm run watch:eleventy`.